 Faculty Learning Communities (FLCs)

 In Fall, 2013, three Faculty Learning Communities (FLCs) were formed as part of the UA AAU Undergraduate STEM Education Project.
 Members of the AAU Project Leadership Team developed the curriculum and acted as Facilitators.
 During the first year, the groups studied important peer-reviewed literature that documents the compelling evidence regarding the effectiveness of active learning strategies.
 They used the Learning Cycle as a foundation for creating learning tasks that encourage students to explore topics before concepts are introduced and to apply what they have learned after the concepts have been explained.

 In subsequent semesters, the FLCs read books such as Make It Stick by Brown, Roediger and McDaniel, 2014 and Small Teaching by James M. Lang, 2016.
 To learn from one another, they often perform peer observations.
-The program has grown to nine groups that met in Fall 2016 and nine new groups (with many returners) that met in Spring 2017.
+The program has grown considerably.
+Nine groups (with new and returning members) met in Fall 2016, Spring 2017, Fall 2017 and Spring 2018.